 - Nighttime oral devices or mouthpieces.
 These devices are designed to keep your throat open while you sleep.
 Most of these devices work by moving your jaw forward (called mandibular advance devices) or by keeping your tongue in a different position (called tongue-retaining devices).
 Your doctor will refer you to a dentist who can fit you properly for a mouthpiece.
 You may need to try many different mouthpieces before you find the one that works best for you.

-- Continuous positive airway pressure (CPAP), which is usually recommended for more severe cases of OSA.
-With CPAP, you must sleep with a mask placed over your nose.
+- Continuous positive airway pressure (CPAP), which is usually recommended for moderate or more severe cases of OSA.
+With CPAP, you sleep with a mask placed over your nose.
 A machine sends a continuous amount of air pressure through the mask.
 This air pressure is greater than the air you would normally breathe during the night, and it is strong enough to keep your airway open.
-This method is very effective for treating OSA.
+This non-invasive method is very effective for treating OSA.